 What is a strawman argument

-Using a strawman argument is relatively simple, and usually consists of the following three stages:
+The use of a strawman argument usually consists of the following three stages:

 - First, person A states their position.